15 BEST WALKS IN FRANZ JOSEF – The Ultimate Guide

 Franz Josef Glacier Helicopter Flight with Snow Landing

-An absolute unforgettable experience in New Zealand is a helicopter flight to Franz Josef Glacier including a snow landing.
-Fly above the ice falls, snowfields, and crevasses before you land in a glacial snowfield.
-A must do in Franz Josef and absolute once in a lifetime experience!
+An absolutely unforgettable experience in New Zealand is a helicopter flight to Franz Josef Glacier including a snow landing.
+Fly above the icefalls, snowfields, and crevasses before you land in a glacial snowfield.
+A must do in Franz Josef and an absolute once-in-a-lifetime experience!

 → Book here your Helicopter flight to Franz Josef Glacier including snow landing

 Depart during a morning cruise on a smaller boat that travels outside of peak hours.
 This will give you prime viewing and more time on the water than other tours.
 You will listen to the informative commentary from the passionate skippers of Southern Discoveries and enjoy a provided picnic lunch.
-If you want to, you can include a kayak excursion and paddle Harrison Cove in a small-group.
-Limited to 8 people you will have a very intimate experience to really take in the immense scale of the bluffs and explore Milford Sound in a unique way.
+If you want to, you can include a kayak excursion and paddle Harrison Cove in a small group.
+Limited to 8 people you will have a very intimate experience to really take in the immense scale of the bluffs and uniquely explore Milford Sound.

 → Book here your Milford Sound Cruise and Kayak tour